bernie-skipole/indi/docs/source/usage/introduction.rst

 The indiredis package
 ^^^^^^^^^^^^^^^^^^^^^

-This Python3 package provides an INDI client for general Instrument control, converting between the INDI protocol and redis storage.
-It also includes functions for transferring the INDI protocol via MQTT.
-If the package is run, it provides a web service for controlling instruments.
-If imported, it provides tools to read/write to redis and MQTT, and hence the INDI protocol, for use by your own Python applications.
+This Python3 package provides an INDI web client for general Instrument control.

 INDI - Instrument Neutral Distributed Interface.